awsteiner/btmanip/sphinx/index.rst

 	  to operate one entry at a time.
 .. todo:: Use the bibtex-spirit writer?
 .. todo:: Unicode support?
+.. todo:: The code seems to crash if there are errant backslashes in
+	  the journal name.

 Indices and tables
 ==================